 Altar: Our Altar Servers are tasked with the responsibility of assisting the priest at divine services.
 If your son would like to join them, please speak to Fr Andrew at church.

 Parish Council: Our parish council is elected at the parish’s AGM in September of each year, and is responsible for co-ordinating parish activites and the upkeep of the parish.
-Please remember to keep our parish councillors in your prayers as they tend to the welfare and good administration of this parish: Fr Alexander, our rector; Fr Andrew, our assistant priest; Andrew, our warden; Fr Matthew, our secretary; Rita, our treasurer; and Nicholas, Olga, Alexandra, Anne, Janet and Martin, our parish councillors.
+Please remember to keep our parish councillors in your prayers as they tend to the welfare and good administration of this parish: Fr Andrew, our rector; Andrew, our warden; Fr Matthew, our secretary; Rita, our treasurer; and Nicholas, Alexandra, Anne, Janet and Martin, our parish councillors.
 Please contact us for more information.

 Church Beautification: A small group of dedicated parishioners ensure the cleanliness and adornment of our church, in addition to baking liturgical bread.
-If you would like more information or wish to offer your talents, please see Fr Andrew or someone at the candle desk at church.
+If you would like more information or wish to offer your talents, please see Janet, Fr Andrew, or someone at the candle desk at church.

 Coffee Hour: After Liturgy each week, we have Coffee Hour, and often people will bring food for parishioners to share and to speak with each other.
 This is a good time to meet other Orthodox Christians of our parish, as well as speaking informally to our priest.
 All welcome!